StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Export configuration

-An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](../../cli/README.md) or using curl commands.
+You can export the StackState configuration from the StackState UI, the [StackState CLI](../../cli/README.md) or using curl commands.

 ### StackState CLI